 It is preferable that no jewellery is worn for safety and security reasons.
-However, a wrist watch, small objects of religious significance and one small sleeper/stud in each lobe of the ear would be the maximum allowed.
-No facial piercings are allowed at the Academy.
-We ask the students to either remove jewellery when participating in sport, or cover items with a plaster, to prevent them from causing injury.
+However, a wrist watch, small objects of religious significance and a small sleeper/stud in each lobe of the ear would be the maximum allowed.
+No facial piercing is allowed at the Academy, we ask the students to either remove jewellery when participating in sport, or cover items with a plaster, to prevent them from causing injury.